jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 Nothing improved my writing faster than getting feedback on it.
 Whether that feedback came from an editor or a group, I've written tons of content and I still dread getting my content back with marks and suggestions on it.
 But nothing has made me a write better quite like someone spotting run on sentences, poorly formed arguments, or when I use the same words repeatedly.&nbsp;

-## Becoming a better writer recap:
+## Summary of written content creation tips:

 1. Have something to say
 2. Write every day